 Washington University receives grants and contracts from federal and non-federal sources.
 Faculty and staff who are involved in federally sponsored research must follow federal rules and regulations related to that work.
 Failure to observe government rules and regulations can result in the loss of funds from grants and contracts, and, in some instances, civil fines and criminal penalties.
 With respect to grants and contracts from non-federal sources, the University expects compliance with their requirements.
 Compliance support is available from the Assistant Vice Chancellor for Research Integrity & Ethics at (314) 747-4152 or the Associate Vice Chancellor for Finance & Sponsored Projects at (314) 935-7089.

-• University documents and record retention (financialservices.wustl.edu/wfin-topic/other/records-management-retention)
+Refer to the following website for more information: https://financialservices.wustl.edu/wfin-topic/sponsored-projects-accounting/